Creating and configuring token-based authentication for external applications is available in Ansible Tower 3.3.

 Token-based authentication for users can be configured in the Applications window.

 The Applications window opens.

 Selecting the Tokens view displays a list of the users that have tokens to access the application.

 Tokens can only access resources that its associated user can access, and can be limited further by specifying the scope of the token.

-Tokens are added through the Users screen before they can be associated with an application.
+Tokens are added through the Users screen and can be associated with an application at that time.
 Specifying an application can be performed directly in the User’s token settings.
-You can create a token for your user in the Tokens configuration tab.
+You can create a token for your user in the Tokens configuration tab, meaning only you can create and see your tokens in your own user screen.
 To add a token: